What is Click Fraud? How it Works, Examples, and Red Flags

 If you’re regularly seeing traffic on your ads coming from some obscure country, dig into the IP address and consider using software to block fraudulent traffic.

-To answer the first question, yes, there are initiatives to stop click fraud, and many PPC platforms offer some protections.
+There are tried-and-true ways to stop click fraud, and many PPC platforms offer varying levels of protection.

 Manual methods for preventing click fraud